webyrd/imperishable-wonderland/imperishable/book.md

 [generating twines using absento rather than =/=]

-[quasiquote quines from ICFP 2017 pearl]
+[synthesizing quasiquote quines in micro-Scheme in Scheme in mk from ICFP 2017 pearl]

+[these interpreter examples but with a staged evaluator]

 [self-reps and viruses]